woliveiras/Klon/docs/ARCHITECTURE.md

 Responsibilities:

 - Parse and validate command-line flags and arguments.
-- Provide a user-facing interface that is conceptually similar to `rpi-clone`.
+- Provide a user-facing interface that is convenient for both interactive and scripted use.
 - Decide which high-level operations to trigger in `pkg/clone`.
 - Handle user-visible errors (e.g. missing destination, invalid flags).
 - Provide an interactive "wizard" flow when the user runs `gopi` without